thereal-cc/StudentVUE-TE/README.md

 3. It'll be easy to use from there.
 Enjoy!

 ## What's New
-Current Version: 1.0.1
+Current Version: 1.1
-- Simplified Layout
+- Attendance is Viewable (View Absences by Day)
-- Updated Error Handling related to Schedules (When there's no School)
+- Fixed Bugs/Errors

 ### P.S.
 Currently only works for Students (Not Teachers)